krishsharma0413/DiscordLevelingCard/README.md

 # DiscordLevelingCard
-[ WIP ] A library with leveling cards for your discord bot.
+A library with Rank cards for your discord bot.

 <br>